Mötley Crüe: 1983–1991: International fame and addiction struggles

+In January 1983, Swedish teen music and pop culture magazine Okej described Mötley Crüe as "a mix of Van Halen, Cheap Trick, Kiss, New York Dolls and Judas Priest — who knows, maybe that's exactly the right combination," characterising the band as "the new American supergroup from Los Angeles" who "can best be described as the kind of friend your mother warned you about hanging around with."

 The band became better known in the United States after playing at the US Festival on May 29, 1983.
 Their second album, Shout at the Devil, was released on September 26, 1983.
 The album represented the band's mainstream breakthrough in America and would eventually be certified 4× platinum.
 The album was mentioned by an ABC news reporter in a piece on conservative Christian groups complaining about modern Satanism.
 They gained the attention of Ozzy Osbourne, and became a support act on his 1984 tour for Bark at the Moon.
 The band members were developing a reputation for their backstage antics, outrageous clothing, extreme high-heeled boots, heavily applied make-up, and seemingly endless abuse of alcohol and drugs.

-In December 1984, Neil crashed his De Tomaso Pantera, killing his passenger, Hanoi Rocks drummer Nicholas "Razzle" Dingley.
+In December 1984, Neil crashed his De Tomaso Pantera, killing his passenger, then-Hanoi Rocks drummer Nicholas "Razzle" Dingley.
 Neil, charged with a DUI and vehicular manslaughter, was sentenced to 30 days in jail (although he served only 18 days) and subsequently was sued for $2,500,000.
 The short jail term was negotiated by his lawyers, enabling Neil to tour and pay the civil suit.

 The band's third album, Theatre of Pain, was released on June 21, 1985, and dedicated in Dingley's honor, and it started a new glam metal phase in the band's style.
 Theatre of Pain was commercially successful, reaching number 6 on the Billboard album charts and eventually being certified quadruple platinum.
 However, the recording of the album was fraught with tension in the wake of Neil's accident and Sixx's growing addiction, and members of the band have said that they consider it a creative disappointment.
 Mötley Crüe spent most of the next year on a world tour in support of Theatre of Pain.
 In February 1986, while in London, England, Sixx suffered a near-fatal heroin overdose, and the person who sold him the drugs dumped his unconscious body in a dumpster.
 The incident inspired Sixx to write the song "Dancing on Glass" for their next album.